davsface/Smallsh/README.md

 # Smallsh

 Smallsh will implement a command line interface similar to well-known shells, such as bash.

-Your program will
+This program will:

 Print an interactive input prompt